Onions May Help Reduce the Risk of Cancer

-The onion is a great source of an active compound that is known to inhibit the development of and spread of cancerous cells.
+The onion is an excellent source of an active compound known to inhibit the development of and spread of cancerous cells.
 Quercetin is a powerful antioxidant that research has found to help prevent or reduce the spread of cancer.
-Onions also contain vitamin C, which is a strong antioxidant that helps to reduce the presence and impact of free radicals in the body.
-Free radicals are the chemical byproducts of cellular metabolism and they can cause healthy cells to mutate into cancerous cells.
+Onions also contain vitamin C, a strong antioxidant that helps reduce the presence and impact of free radicals in the body.
+Free radicals are the chemical byproducts of cellular metabolism, and they can cause healthy cells to mutate into cancerous cells.

-Onions are good for diabetics because they contain chromium.
+Onions are good for people with diabetes because they contain chromium.
 Chromium is a rather unusual mineral to be found naturally in food.
-Research has found that chromium helps aid the body to manage blood sugar levels and helps to unsure a slow gradual release of glucose to the muscles and the other cells to the body.
-Studies have found that consuming onions may help to modulate your blood sugar levels which is beneficial for diabetic patients.
+Research has found that chromium helps the body manage blood sugar levels and helps to ensure a slow, gradual release of glucose to the muscles and the other cells of the body.
+Studies have found that consuming onions may help modulate your blood sugar levels which is beneficial for diabetic patients.

-Onions have sulfides which are similar to those found in garlic.
+Onions have sulfides that are similar to those found in garlic.
 Research suggests that these sulfides help to lower blood lipids and blood pressure.
-Onions are a great source of flavonoids which help to provide protection against cardiovascular disease.
-Studies have found that onions are a natural anti-clotting agent which can suppress platelet-clumping.
+Onions are a great source of flavonoids that help protect against cardiovascular disease.
+Studies have found that onions are a natural anti-clotting agent that can suppress platelet clumping.

-A recent study found that women who ate onions at least once a day had a bone density 5 percent greater than those women who ate onions once a month or less.
-Another study has shown that women who eat onions regularly may lower their risk of hip fractures by more than 20 percent as opposed to those who never consume onions.
+A recent study found that women who ate onions at least once a day had a bone density 5 percent greater than those who ate onions once a month or less.
+Another study has shown that women who eat onions regularly may lower their risk of hip fractures by more than 20 percent than those who never consume onions.